 There is very little that is more refreshing than a cool breeze on a sweltering summer day.
 We can't always count on nature to bring the breeze but an electric or battery-powered fan does the job reliably well.
-Whether it is a big box fan, oscillating fan, window fan, bladeless fan, misting fan, or a hand-held personal fan, it should be cleaned regularly.
+Whether it is a big box fan like the the ones from Lasko, oscillating fan, window fan, bladeless fan, misting fan, or a hand-held personal fan, it should be cleaned regularly.

 Even with all of the movement of air, the motor can draw in dirt and dust that can interfere with proper operation.
 If the fan is in an area near cooking or the use of aerosol beauty products, they can settle on the blades and housing and accumulate dust.
 But with just a few products and tools you probably have on hand, you can keep your fan working well and yourself cool.

 At least once a week, turn off the fan and check for dust on the blades and housing.
 The cleaning frequency is highly dependent on the level of dust in your home or workplace.
 Weekly or bi-weekly cleaning is a good idea.
 A more thorough cleaning should be done at least quarterly especially during heavy-use periods.

 Equipment / Tools